Soneso/as-stellar-contracts-sdk/README.md

 # as-stellar-contracts-sdk

-AssemblyScript SDK for Stellar Smart Contracts
+This repository will hold the Soneso AssemblyScript SDK for Stellar Smart Contracts.